Please read the following before submitting the form posted above.

 - If an alternate section or sections of the class in question are also offered at accessible locations; or

 - If the College can provide special equipment and/or furniture to alleviate any need for relocation of the classroom.

-A completed Class Relocation form must be submitted to DSPS or the Dean of the campus the student is attending, if other than the Ocean Campus.
+A completed Class Relocation form must be submitted to DSPS or the Dean of the Center the student is attending, if other than the Ocean Campus.

 Class relocation requests will impact the faculty and the other students who register for the class in question.
 Thus, students with disabilities are strongly encouraged to consider their disability access needs before scheduling their classes.

 All students may check the On-line Class Schedule at http://www.ccsf.edu/Schedule to review information regarding the access features, and/or usability of City College classrooms.
 Clicking on the footnote or room number of the classroom will link you to the accessibility information.
 If you need assistance with this feature, contact DSPS at (415) 452-5481 to obtain this information.

 City College encourages all students with disabilities to check the locations of all alternate sections of the courses desired to see which classroom best meets your accessibility needs before you finalize your schedule.
 You may contact DSPS at (415) 452-5481 at any time if you have any questions or concerns about the accessibility of a particular classroom.

 It is the student’s responsibility to attend the first class.
 Any student unable to attend the first class must notify the instructor.
 Students who do not contact the instructor may be dropped from class.
 If you find you have any difficulty accessing your classroom, you may make a request that the class be relocated.